 Configure Firewall Settings On Windows

-If you are using the Zoom app on your Windows PC, make sure it is allowed through the Windows Defender Firewall; otherwise, you can get the 104103 error code.
+If you are using the Zoom app on your Windows PC, make sure it is allowed through the Windows Defender Firewall this way:

 Note: Ensure to disable any VPN or antivirus software before reconnecting your device to the Zoom server.